-a) Provider Qualifications 1213
+a) Provider Qualifications 22 23 24

-MSHN has established written policy and procedures, in accordance with MDHHS's Credentialing and Re-Credentialing Processes, for ensuring appropriate credentialing and re-credentialing of the provider network.
-Whether directly implemented, delegated, or contracted, MSHN shall ensure that credentialing activities occur upon employment/contract initiation, and minimally every two (2) years thereafter.
+MSHN has established written policy and procedures, in accordance with MDHHS's Credentialing and Re-Credentialing Policy for ensuring appropriate credentialing and re-credentialing of the provider network.
+Whether directly implemented, delegated, or contracted, MSHN shall ensure that credentialing activities occur prior to providing services, and minimally every three (3) years thereafter.
 MSHN written policies and procedures also ensure that non-licensed providers of care or support are qualified to perform their jobs, in accordance with the Michigan PIHP/CMHSP Provider Qualifications per Medicaid Services & HCPCS/CPT Codes chart.

 Credentialing, privileging, primary source verification and qualification of staff who are employees of MSHN, or under contract to the PIHP, are the responsibility of MSHN.
-Credentialing, privileging, primary source verification and qualification of CMHSP Participant/SUD Provider staff and their contractors is delegated to the CMHSP Participants/SUD Providers.
-MSHN monitors the CMHSP Participant and SUD Provider compliance with federal, state, and local regulations and requirements annually through an established process including desk review, site review verification activities and/or other appropriate oversight and compliance enforcement strategies.
+Credentialing, primary source verification and qualification of CMHSP Participant/SUD Provider staff and their contractors is delegated to the CMHSP Participants/SUD Providers.
+MSHN monitors the CMHSP Participant and compliance with federal, state, local regulations and requirements through an established process including desk review, site review verification activities and/or other appropriate oversight and compliance enforcement strategies.
+In addition, MSHN has established an increased monitoring process that focuses on timeliness not decision making and recredentialing as reported bi-annually by the CMHSPs.
+Any CMHSP that does not meet 90% compliance is subject to increased monitoring.